Masked Face Recognition: Human vs. Machine: Introduction

-This work provides an in-depth joint evaluation and analyses of the effect of masked faces on the verification performance of human experts and automatic face recognition solutions.
+This work provides an in-depth joint evaluation and analysis of the effect of masked-faces on the verification performance of human experts and automatic FR solutions.
 This comes as a needed effort to enable the development of solutions addressing accurate face verification under these scenarios and influence the design of identity-related processes.
-To achieve that, this paper presents the following contributions: \begin{itemize} \item A detailed joint evaluation of the face verification performance of human experts in comparison to state-of-the-art automatic face recognition solutions.
-This included extended experiments with 12 human experts and the evaluation of 4 automatic face recognition systems, including one of the top-performing commercial off-the-shelf (COTS) systems. \item Uncover the behavior of the human experts and automatic solutions when dealing with the different settings including facial masks by investigating the changes in the produced similarity scores. \item Asses the experimental advantages of having a masked reference for the cases where the probe is masked.
+To achieve that, this paper presents the following contributions: \begin{itemize} \item A detailed joint evaluation of the face verification performance of human experts in comparison to state-of-the-art automatic FR solutions.
+This included extended experiments with 12 human experts and the evaluation of 4 automatic FR systems, including one of the top-performing commercial off-the-shelf (COTS) systems. \item Uncover the behavior of the human experts and automatic solutions when dealing with the different settings including facial masks by investigating the changes in the produced similarity scores. \item Asses the experimental advantages of having a masked reference for the cases where the probe is masked.
 This is conducted using real and simulated masks, for the human experts in comparison to the automatic recognition systems. \item We provide an experimental opinion on the use of synthetically created masks as an alternative for real masks in evaluating the face verification performance of human experts in comparison to automatic solutions.
-This is conducted under different scenarios, where both or one of the compared faces are masked. \item We study the effect of wider and tighter face crops (i.e. the visibility of the face bordering area) on the human expert verification performance on the different experimental evaluations, especially when masked faces are involved. \item We list a condensed and consistent set of observations made by the human experts on the different configurations of the masked face verification tasks. \end{itemize}
+This is conducted under different scenarios, where both or one of the compared faces are masked. \item We study the effect of wider and tighter face crops (i.e. the visibility of the face bordering area) on the human expert verification performance on the different experimental evaluations, especially when masked-faces are involved. \item We list a condensed and consistent set of observations made by the human experts on the different configurations of the masked-face verification tasks. \end{itemize}